castorini/serverless-bert-reranking/README.md

 # Serverless BM25 and BERT reranking pipeline

-This repository contains the code for the paper titled "Serverless BM25  Search and BERT Reranking".
+This repository contains the code for the paper titled [Serverless BM25  Search and BERT Reranking](http://ceur-ws.org/Vol-2950/paper-01.pdf).
 As mentioned in the paper, the project was developed in two parts: BM25 retrieval and BERT reranking.

 **Stage 1**: For BM25 retrieval task, refer to [bm25_retrieval](https://github.com/Ji-Xin/serverless-bert-reranking/tree/bm25/bm25_retrieval#bm25-retrieval-using-anlessini)